Generations Community Endowment Fund

 I. A nonprofit, legally tax-exempt organization either applying for themselves or serving as a fiscal sponsor.

 II.
-Located in and/or serving primarily the immediate Sioux Center area.
+Located in Sioux Center.

 III.
 Serving a charitable purpose by enhancing the quality of life in Sioux Center.

 IV.
 Applicants awarded a grant are not eligible to receive a grant in the following year

 To celebrate Sioux Center's 125th anniversary in 2016, the Sioux Center Community Foundation provided $125,000 in initial funding for the Generations Community Endowment Fund.
 Earnings from the endowment will be used to provide grants to Sioux Center non-profit organizations.
 Grants will be awarded annually through a competitive application process.

 I. The Foundation makes grants to support creative and innovative programs, current or emerging charitable opportunities, services not presently offered and occasional capital projects – all of which should enhance the quality of life in the community.
 Grants are not made in support of annual operating budgets or of projects normally included therein.